-Where a P2P lending service licence refers to standard conditions, this means the following conditions, which will be effective on and from 1 April 2014:
+Where a DIMS licence refers to standard conditions, this means the following conditions, which will be effective on and from 1 April 2014:

 1. Skills and expertise

 You, or any authorised body covered by your licence, must inform us whenever there is a change in your key people and managers.